qli14/qli14.github.io/source/_posts/Weekly-Contest-175.md

 Tried back tracking during the contest but didn't work it out.

 A [tutorial](https://leetcode.com/problems/maximum-students-taking-exam/discuss/503686/A-simple-tutorial-on-this-bitmasking-problem) on bit masking problem together with dynamic programming.

+The key observation is that the decision on the current row only depends on the status its previous row (Huahua, Youtuber).
+Thus instead of back tracking, it's better to use dynamic programming so that the time complexity can be considerably reduced.